 Fly Guy by Tedd Arnold

 Fly and the boy meet each other in this first book of a super hilarious series.
 Fly becomes the boy’s pet and friend.
 In this story, the boy enters his fly in an amazing pet contest, dazzling the judges, and winning the show.
 This illustrated early reader series is very popular with kids and teachers.

 Henry and Mudge by Cynthia Rylant, illustrations by Susie Stevenson

 Henry is lonely so his parents allow him to get a dog.
 He picks a puppy named Mudge who becomes his best friend.
 Kids love reading the short, heartwarming mini-stories in each chapter that always have helpful picture clues.

 Hi, Jack!
 (A Jack Book) by Mac Barnett & Greg Pizzoli

 I LOVE this amazing early reader story because it’s easy, fun, and MAKES SENSE.
 That’s why I’m so thrilled to tell you that this book hits all the right spots for growing readers.
 Your kids will read all about mischievous Jack who lives with Lady and all the trouble he gets into…over and over again.

 Days with Frog and Toad by Arnold Lobel (series)

 Giggle and share in the daily life of two best but very different friends.
 Enchanting and a first-grade illustrated favorite series!

 Barkus by Patricia Maclachlan, illustrated by Marc Boutavant

-Nicky’s uncle gives Barkus, a very smart, big brown dog when he leaves on a trip.
-Barkus joins her at school, has a (dog) birthday party, and finds a new kitty friend named Baby.
-These are stories that will make everyone want a dog like Barkus.
+Nicky’s uncle gives Nicky his dog Barkush when he leaves on a trip.
+They have many adventures in the different stories that will make everyone want a dog like Barkus.